 One of the Seven Wonders of the World, the Chichen Itza is truly a magnificent feat of Mayan engineering.
 It is undoubtedly the most famous landmark in Mexico.

 There are some excellent organised tours for the Chichen Itzá that also include a trip to the nearby Ik Kil Cenotes as well as a tour of Valladolid.
-Click here for more details.
+Click here to book your tour.

 How to get there: Chichen Itzá is 45 minutes drive from Valladolid.
 At the ADO terminal, collectivos leave every few minutes and cost around 40 pesos.
 The Oriente second-class buses make frequent trips from Valladolid too.